 And I did!
 I sketched out the floral design, painted the details with watercolour and then did the lettering with ink – all myself.
 I scanned it onto my laptop and then optimised it for web usage.
 I actually originally created and used the design for our wedding stationery and I loved it so much that I couldn’t help but give it a place of honour in this little online home of mine :)

-I’ve never seen my art-making and my legal education as mutually exclusive to one another.
+I’ve never seen my art-making and my legal education/work as mutually exclusive to one another.
 In fact, I’ve found them to better each other.
 I started a blog because I wanted to create a space for my writing, my photography, my recipes…everything!
 The art that transcends the professional and the leisurely; the beauty that is found in it all.

 Q5.
 Tell us about Dickson!

 Oh gosh, where do I start?
 He’s the kindest person I’ve ever met.
 He is brave, strong, intelligent and gentle.
 He loves Jesus and has a heart built firmly on His.
-Dickson works full-time as a lawyer, is a perfectionist and has a rare ability to love people exactly where and as they are.
+Dickson also works as a lawyer, is a perfectionist and has a rare ability to love people exactly where and as they are.
 He’s the steady to even the most irrational of my thoughts and worries, and he is so sensitive to the emotions of others.
 He can be goofy and punny and he loves basketball.
 He’s just wonderful, he’s my safe place and I’m so deeply in love with him.